cupools/fontsize/README.md

 ## Options

-- text: expected words that use custom webfont.
+- text: expected characters that use custom webfont.
 - resolveUrl: a function to resolve `font-face` src declaration, give the `url` parameter and return the realpath of your local font file. default to `url => path.resolve(url)`.

 ## Practices